 Sometimes it is hardest to see your own imprint.
 The Interview Doctor can help you evaluate your situation to strengthen your career foundation.

-In the meantime, check out this great resource to learn more about your career foundation or to view other videos featuring other strategic job search tips and tools from The Interview Doctor click here.
+In the meantime, check out this great resource to learn more about your career foundation or to view other videos featuring strategic job search tips and tools from The Interview Doctor click here.